 Clarifications will only be requested to conclude the administrative compliance and eligibility check and not to improve the content of the application.
-The Assessment Workina clarification iustification Group could only request or of information/documents already submitted with the project proposal.
+The Assessment Group could only request clarification or justification information/documents already submitted with the project proposal.
 Re-submission of corrected documents or other required documents, not included in the original proposal, shall not be allowed.
 The Assessment Working Group may request submission of certified translation in English of any Supporting Document in case the presented translation is considered as not convincing.
 Please have in mind that additional information/clarification must not lead to the improvement of the project proposal.

 The AWG will ensure equal treatment of the applicants, i.e. all applicants with the same type of problem shall be requested to clarify the respective issue in the same manner.
-All requests for clarification shall be made through the Electronic System, which shall be used as the only official communication channel with the Applicant during the entire assessment process, and will contain clear instruction concerning the deadline for submission of the information and any other instruction if necessary.
+All requests for clarification shall be sent to the email address, provided by the Lead partner in Annex A6, which shall be used as the only official communication channel with the Applicant during the entire assessment process, and will contain clear instruction concerning the deadline for submission of the information and any other instruction if necessary.
 The deadline for submission of the information by the Applicants will to be defined, depending on the type of the requested information/clarification/supporting document/s but shall be not less than 5 working days.
 The Managing Authority shall bear NO responsibility in cases when the Applicant does not respond to a clarification request within the set deadline.
-Furthermore, any requests for clarifications and notifications shall be deemed to have been received on the date upon which the Managing Authority has sent them to the Lead partner through the Electronic System.
+Furthermore, any requests for clarifications and notifications shall be deemed to have been received on the date upon which the Managing Authority has sent them to the Lead partner at the e-mail address, provided in Annex A6.